 He was a patriot, ever proud of his Marine Corps service, and remained supportive of our military throughout his life, particularly of the enlisted man.
 As a combat veteran however, he was distrustful of military adventurism and the unnecessary placement of troops in harm's way, no matter who made the decisions.

 At his request there will be no funeral service.
 Memorial Contributions in his memory may be sent to the following organizations: United States Veteran Artist Alliance at www.USVAA.org; the Ligonier Veterans of Foreign Wars Post 734, 149 East Main St. Ligonier, PA 15658; or the Albert P. Gettings Memorial Foundation, 1400 Wilmington Ave., New Castle, PA 15658.
-The Hartman-Graziano Funeral Home, Inc., in Latrobe is assisting the family with the arrangements.To send flowers to the family of Robert Wigle, please visit Tribute Store
+The Hartman-Graziano Funeral Home, Inc., in Latrobe is assisting the family with the arrangements.To plant a tree in memory of Robert Wigle, please visit Tribute Store

 1500 Ligonier Street